exlskills/course-ASAP-learn-ux-design/00_UX Design ASAP/01_Discover/01_Strategy/index.md

 *Iteration*
-On UX strategy is important to define iteration points so you can understand how the project is doing.
+In UX strategy, it's important to define iteration points so you can understand how the project is doing.
 Iteration could happen in different ways.
-One with company stakeholders or project managers, and the other one with users.
+One could be with company stakeholders or project managers.
+Another iteration point can be with users.
 Both are equally important and they happen in different stages.

     * *Iteration with stakeholders* is usually done by meeting different stakeholders or project managers, checking with them the progress and direction the project is taking regarding business goals and company needs.
 Specially on first stages is extremely important to iterate and define a common framework.